zhy6a/zhy6a.github.io/_pages/about.md

 # 🔥 News
+- *2023.12*: One paper is submitted to Knowledge-Based Systems.
 - *2023.12*: One paper is accepted by AAAI 2024.
-- *2023.12*: One paper is submitted to CCF B conferences.
 - *2023.10*: Awarded with National Scholarship 2023.